AIB chairman Richard Pym to step down in March

 AIB chairman Richard Pym has signalled his intention to step down in March of next year.
 Mr Pym has been chairman of the bank since December 2014.

 During his tenure AIB returned to paying dividends to shareholders while undergoing an initial public offering, significant milestones in its recovery from the crash.
-It was also embroiled in the still-ongoing tracker mortgage scandal.
+It was also, however, embroiled in the ongoing tracker mortgage scandal.

 “As the strength of the board is assured through the addition of a number of recently announced non-executive directors and a robust succession plan for the years ahead, Richard has reviewed his commitments and concluded that it is the appropriate time to step down,” AIB said in a statment.